MrAsterisco/RxFireAuth/README.md

 - `JWTDecode` version 2.4.
 - `RxCocoa` version 5.

 Compatibility with macOS is **planned**.
-Don't hexitate to open an issue to prioritize it.
+Don't hesitate to open an issue to prioritize it.

 ## Contributions
 All contributions to expand the library are welcome.
 Fork the repo, make the changes you want and open a Pull Request.